-Davin Brainard (time Stereo) and Warren DeFever (His Name Is Alive) observed that I do not intentionally TRY to be perceived as weird, that I just naturally AM….. making comparisons to Wesley Willis and Daniel Johnston.
+Davin Brainard (time Stereo) and Warren DeFever (His Name Is Alive) shared their observation about me that I don’t intentionally TRY to be perceived as weird, I just naturally AM, making comparisons to Wesley Willis and Daniel Johnston.
 I guess that I will just go along with those descriptions.

 Music, Art, and Zines

 Videos, Movies, and Multi-Media

 Voice, Tapes, and Noise

 Bass, Baritone, and other Guitars

-Keyboards, Computers, and Custom-Made Instruments /
+Keyboards, Computers, and Custom Instruments

-Plunderphonics, Electronics and Junkyard Percussion
+Plunderphonics, Electronics and Junk Percussion